• Skip to primary navigation

 Matt Leitholt – Photographer Portrait Project

-I met Matt at the Google Plus conference for photographers which I attended last April (2012) in San Francisco.
+I met Matt at the Google Plus conference for photographers which I attended in April (2012) in San Francisco.
 At the time he was just 19 years old and already way ahead of many people who’ve been in the industry for years.
 Why?
 I believe it’s because he’s driven, he has no fear, and he doesn’t know the meaning of the word “no”.

 Recently I noticed he has started doing portraits of some rather well known photographers.
 In this casual chat we talk about this project, his big move to NYC and various other photography things.
 Check out the video, then scroll down to see some of his portraits, complete with a couple of lighting diagrams and information on how he created the portrait.
 Enjoy!